UMass-RC/unity-docs/docs/technical/partitionlist.md

 {% include-markdown "../../sheets-to-md/output/general-parts.md" %}

 #### Preempt ####
-Jobs can be killed and re-queued after two hours in the `-preempt` partition.
+Nodes in preempt partitions are buy-in nodes which would normally be inaccessible to general users.
+Buyers in reserve the right to kill (preempt) any job running on their nodes to make room for their own jobs.
+When you schedule a job on a preempt partition, your job can be killed after two hours.

+If your job is preempted, it will be re-queued and start again on some other hardware.
+If you don't want your job re-queued (but still killed), you can use the `--no-requeue` Slurm argument.
 To avoid losing progress, it's a good idea to use software that supports checkpointing.
-Checkpointing in a nutshell is periodically saving the job's state to a file, and having the capability to read this file and resume work from said state.
+Checkpointing software periodically saves its state to a file.
+In the event of an interruption, it can read from this file and resume work where it left off.

-If you don't want your job re-queued (but still killed), you can specify `--no-requeue` in your job.

 ### Gypsum Cluster Partitions